getbubblenow/bubble-docs/vpn_instructions/windows_vpn.md

     <img src="windows_screenshots/04_import_tunnel_from_file.png" alt="screenshot of WireGuard initial screen" height="500"/>

 ## Connect to Bubble via WireGuard
-  * In the WireGuard application, click "Import tunnels(s) from file", and select the vpn.conf file that you downloaded.
+  * In the WireGuard application, click "Import tunnels(s) from file", and select the `vpn.conf` file that you downloaded earlier.
 You should now see a screen like the one shown below.

   <img src="windows_screenshots/07_activate_vpn.png" alt="screenshot of WireGuard with Bubble VPN added" height="500"/>